LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

       in the first ``if/else`` block got changed in the second ``if/else`` block.
 Dangerous waters, Matey.
 Since the issue is with ``launchReady``, ONE way to fix the logic error is to use a different variable to store the fuel check result.
-Update yer code to do this.
-Verify that yer change works by updating the ``console.log`` statements.
+Update your code to do this.
+Verify that your change works by updating the ``console.log`` statements.

       `Fix it at repl.it <https://repl.it/@launchcode/DebugLogicErrors5>`__

    #.
-Almost done, so wipe the sweat off yer brow!
+Almost done, so wipe the sweat off your brow!
 Add a final ``if/else`` block
       to print a countdown and "Liftoff!" if all the checks pass, or print "Launch scrubbed" if any check fails.

       Blimey!
 That's some good work.
-Now go feed yer parrot.
+Now go feed your parrot.